svv232/svv232.github.io/_includes/resume.md

 ***Tree Collection***
 * <i><u>10/16 - Current</u></i> <br />
 A collection of traversal algorithms and tree structures that aid in developing a cohesive understanding of algorithm analysis.
-Currently Implementing a VanEmbde Boa Tree in C to understand O(log log M) search, insert, and delete.

 ***A Rusty Road***
 * <i><u>10/17 - CSAW 2017 Finals</u></i> <br />